Detecting the Future: All-at-Once Event Sequence Forecasting with Horizon Matching: Conclusion and Future Works

-In this work, we introduced DeTPP, a novel event prediction method that leverages concepts from object detection to address the challenges of long-horizon prediction.
-Our experiments demonstrate that DeTPP effectively overcomes the limitations of traditional autoregressive approaches.
-Notably, DeTPP generates more diverse predictions, significantly enhancing long-horizon prediction accuracy.
-Additionally, DeTPP is computationally more efficient, as it predicts multiple future events in parallel.
-This approach paves the way for advancing the modeling of Marked Temporal Point Processes, offering new opportunities across a wide range of practical applications.
+In this work, we introduced a novel approach, called DEF, that addresses the challenges of long-horizon event forecasting by leveraging a matching-based training objective.
+Our experiments demonstrate that the proposed method effectively overcomes the limitations of traditional techniques, including specialized long-horizon models such as HYPRO and Diffusion.
+Notably, our approach not only achieves substantial improvements in long-horizon prediction accuracy but also sets a new state-of-the-art in next-event modeling, while generating more diverse predictions.
+Additionally, it offers greater computational efficiency at inference time by predicting multiple future events in parallel.
+This work advances event sequence modeling and opens new opportunities for a wide range of real-world applications.

+We acknowledge several limitations of this work.
+First, we follow prior works~\cite{shchur2019intensityfree,du2016rmtpp} in assuming conditional independence between event attributes.
+While we focus primarily on the correct alignment of predictions and ground truth, the DEF architecture can be extended to model interdependencies.
+Second, similar to Diffusion~\cite{zhou2025diffusion}, we omit interdependencies between different events within the predicted horizon.
+Additional techniques, such as beam search or rescoring, could be incorporated to improve the model further.
+Finally, the training efficiency of our horizon matching loss relies heavily on the Hungarian algorithm, which may benefit from optimization of our custom CUDA kernel.

+Future research could investigate the integration of rescoring techniques, such as those in \cite{xue2022hypro}, or the application of beam search to enhance predictive performance.
+Additionally, better time modeling might be achieved by integrating intensity-based approaches, like NHP or RMTPP, with DEF, offering another promising direction for research.
+Furthermore, some techniques from our method could be adapted for object detection in computer vision \cite{carion2020detr}.
+We introduced a probabilistic framework that unifies different loss functions, using the same objective during matching and backpropagation, enhancing optimization robustness.
+We also employed an occurrence score during matching, which, as shown in our ablation studies, significantly improves the model performance on most datasets.